typed-ember/ember-cli-typescript/README.md

 #### Update ember-decorators

 Follow the same process of deduplication, reinstallation, and re-deduplication as described for ember-cli-babel above.
-This will get you the latest version of ember-decorators and, importantly, its @ember-decorators/babel-transforms transitive dependency.
+This will get you the latest version of ember-decorators and, importantly, its @ember-decorators/babel-transforms dependency.

 #### Update ember-cli-typescript